luxonis/datadreamer/README.md

 This project is licensed under the [Apache License, Version 2.0](https://opensource.org/license/apache-2-0/) - see the [LICENSE](LICENSE) file for details.

+The above license does not cover the models.
+Please see the license of each model in the table above.

 <a name="acknowledgements"></a>

 ## Acknowledgements